All Products

 ))

-# Check the restored state
+# Check the restored state.

 if result.restore and result.restore != 'ongoing-request="true"':

-print('restore is success') # Restore successful
+print('restore is success') # The object is restored.

 break